-Who: GMU 20 subunit (Hunt Code E-F-020-L3-R) antlerless rifle license holders.
+Who: GMU 20 subunit (Hunt Code E-F-020-L3-R) antlerless rifle license holders, except Private Land Only licenses to grant permission to release contact information to local landowner, if drawn.
+The portal would be advertised during BCPOS draw notifications.

 Private landowners experiencing damage from either the Rabbit Mountain or Red Hill sub-herds.
+BCPOS tenants not eligible.

-How: Local hunters would submit contact details, availability, and level of experience via the online portal, expressing interest in hunting on local private land.
-Hunters would be required to grant permission to release contact information to local landowners, if drawn.
-The portal would be advertised during BCPOS draw notifications.
+How: Local hunters would submit contact details, availability, and level of experience via the online portal, expressing interest in hunting local private land.
+Hunters would be required

-Local landowners would submit contact details.
-As local landowners submit details, a local hunter will be randomly drawn from the list to be placed in contact with the landowner.
+Local landowners would submit contact details, nature of the issue, number of elk seen, frequency, size of parcel, and preferred level of experience and manner of take.
+As local landowners submit details, a local hunter will be randomly drawn from the list to be placed in contact.
 The portal would be advertised during public meetings and via BCPOS social media.

-When: Duration of subunit license season (Aug.
-15, 2020 - Jan.
-31, 2021).
+When: Duration of subunit license season (Aug 15, 2020 - Jan 31, 2021)

-Where: Private land within the GMU 20 subunit (Hunt Code E-F-020-L3-R).
+Where: Private land within the GMU 20 subunit (Hunt Code E-F-020-L3-R)